chocgamer27/brainfrick/README.md

 # A brain Frick interpreter
 The project is a simple brainfrick interpreter, it includes an coding input where you input code, a regular imput used with "," and an output which outputs the cell's value in according to ascii (technically according to utff-8 I think), it also includes 16 cells to visualise the process and a tick speed input (how fast every symbol is executed).

+Brain *Frick is a popular eso-lang which is fairly simplistic with a total of 8 symbols.

-It executes the "code" by looping through every character and just a bunch of if statements. using the symbol ">" will go to the next cell (Left>Right & Top>Bottom, like reading a book) if the current cell is the last one (16) it will go back to the first cell (1). using the symbol "<" will go to the cell before if the current cell is the first one (1) it will go to the last cell (16).
+It executes the code by looping through every character and just a bunch of if statements. using the symbol ">" will go to the next cell (Left>Right & Top>Bottom, like reading a book) if the current cell is the last one (16) it will go back to the first cell (1). using the symbol "<" will go to the cell before if the current cell is the first one (1) it will go to the last cell (16).
 "+" & "-" are pretty simple, + will add 1 to the cell value (if its 255 it will set the cell value to 0), - will subtract one from cell value (if was 0 it will make it 255).